gaorkl/simple-playgrounds/README.md

 # TODO agents:
 - for now, every sensor computed independently.
 But polar need only to be computed once
-- modify library:
+- modify sensors: default rgb and touch sensor params.
-  - controllers
-  - body
-  - sensors
-  - generic class agent, which has a body, a controller, and sensors
 - Modify metabolism, harmonize name for head_velocity, head_speed, ... and computation of energy

 # TODO Gui